tjasika/Diary-App/README.md

 # Diary App 📖

 ### File Set-Up
+I used pretty much the same set-up as in my 'Memory Game' project - I started by installing the necessary Node.js modules: Express, express-session, nodemon, bcrypt, mysql2, EJS, and dotenv.
+I used EJS as the templating engine and placed all my .ejs files in "views" folder.
+Static files like CSS and JavaScript are served from the "public" folder.
 ### The Database
 I created my database in MySQL Workbench.
 It has two tables: *User* and *Entry*.
 The *User* table stores people's email, username, password (crypted), the date when they created their account and the date when they last logged in.